Antiblanks/he-dan.antiblanks.com/_posts/2018-10-24-week-5-types-of-app.markdown

 ### Market research

 The source material related to market research over this week stands to affirm my already clear understanding of the importance of performing market validation on my application ideas before developing them.
 Though I was aware of a lot of the content and I have already been practicing most of the techniques raised, the material has helped me to refine my research into a more structured approach and has raised my awareness of a few new tips and techniques.
-Based on the steps outlined in this [video](https://falmouthflexible.instructure.com/courses/293/pages/week-5-market-research?module_item_id=15426), I've created a basic structure of questions that I will apply to all of my app ideas to decide whether they are worthy of exploration past the ideation stage:
+Based on the steps outlined in this [video](https://falmouthflexible.instructure.com/courses/293/pages/week-5-market-research?module_item_id=15426) and on further research, I've created a basic process of validation that I will apply to all of my app ideas to decide whether they are worthy of exploration past the ideation stage:

-- **Who is the market**: How many users are using the same type of application as my idea?
+- **Who is the market**: This is about identifying the market for an application type known as the *market potential* or the Total Addressable Market (TAM).
+A good place to start with this is to derive the number of users who are using the same type of application as my idea by looking at download statistics or checking related search terms on the [Adwords Keyword Planner](https://ads.google.com/home/tools/keyword-planner/).
-- **How is the market segmented**: What are the different types of user within this user group?
+- **How is the market segmented**: This is about identifying the segments within a market.
+There are various ways to segment a market; for Business-to-business (B2B) products it's common to segment into different types of business or country, for Business-to-consumer (B2C) products it's typical to segment into demographic, lifestyle, behavioural or *any other* segment.
+For this I need to look at the entire market and derive how it could be segmented.
-- **Which market segments are most relevant to my application idea**: Which of these user types are most likely to use my application?
+- **Which market segments are most relevant to my application idea**: This is about reviewing each of the segments identified above and judging which of the segmented user types are most likely to use my application.
-- **What are the demographic and technographic characteristics of the users in these segments**: What are the characteristics of the identified user types and are any of these *high yield* user types that are going to be profitable?
+- **What are the demographic and technographic characteristics of the users in these segments**: This is about identifying the demographic (age, race, religion, gender, family size, ethnicity, income, and education) and technographic (ownership, use patterns, and attitude toward information, communication and entertainment technology) characteristics of the users identified in each relevant segment to understand who my target market are and their needs.
-- **How are the needs of these segments currently being met**: Look for competitor applications to inform me whether there are existing solutions and how well these are satisfying my target users needs.
+- **How are the needs of these segments currently being met**: This refers to researching competitor applications to inform whether there are existing solutions the same or similar to my idea and how well these are satisfying the needs of each segmented user type.
 This can be achieved by reviewing all the respective app market places for the platforms I want to support; [Apple's App Store](https://www.apple.com/uk/ios/app-store) and [Google Play](https://play.google.com/store) in order to identify the same or similar apps as my idea and use analysis tools such as [AppTrace](http://www.apptrace.com/) to highlight the performance of these apps within the marketplace.
 Services like [Crunchbase](https://www.crunchbase.com) can be used to see whether these apps raised funding and how much.
 [LinkedIn](https://www.linkedin.com) can be used to gauge the size of an app by it's number of employees.
 Finally by adopting competitor testing I can assess the competitor products through the eyes of the end user and identify whether there are issues that my app could improve.

-I've created the following SMART action to ask the above questions for each of the stronger application ideas that I devise in my weekly ideation sessions mentioned in this [post]({% post_url 2018-10-17-week-4-reflection %}):
+I've created the following SMART action to perform the above process of validation for each of the stronger application ideas that I devise in my weekly ideation sessions mentioned in this [post]({% post_url 2018-10-17-week-4-reflection %}):

 - **Making it Specific**: The goal is to validate the strongest idea from each ideation session
 - **Making it Measurable**: I want to validate all six of the stronger ideas presented by the ideation sessions